gauravchopracg/Reddit-Flair-Detection/README.md

 1. 1 year dataset: from 1st January 2019 to 1st January 2020 with features title, flair and body on post using Pushshift's API
 2. Balanced dataset: 100 post from 9 flairs using praw module.

-**Two dataset were collected to test different machine learning algorithms and deep learning models**
+**Two dataset were collected to test different machine learning algorithms and deep learning models one subset and other yearly data, later they were used as train and test set**

 For detailed notes please look at [here](https://nbviewer.jupyter.org/github/gauravchopracg/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/Part_I_Reddit_Data_Collection.ipynb)